EV battery pack life

 What happens at the battery end of life?

-The general view is that the typically life of a lithium-ion battery in an electric car is around 15 years old (the life of the car) and then after that they can have a further 15 years life in a home storage pack or commercial solar storage.
+The general view is that the typically life of a lithium-ion battery in an electric car is around 15 years old (the life of the car) and then after that they can have a further 15 years life in a home storage pack or commercial solar or grid storage.
 Then after this, they can be fully recycled.
 In fact research now shows that when the elements from a lithium-ion pack are recycled, they are better second time around than they were when used first time!